 Add in a can opener, bottle opener, two files, and screwdrivers, plus more, and you’ve got just about any tool you can imagine.
 The Surge weighs a whopping 12.5 ounces, and is 4.5” long when closed.
 It comes in either stainless or black, and includes a nylon and leather sheath.

 Make no mistake, the Surge is a heavy duty beast and for those tougher tasks is the only multitool that will get the job done.
 I do like it a lot but it’s typically kept in my bag and loses points for not really being an “EDC” tool.
 There’s a time and a place for the Surge for sure, but it certainly lacks the versatility and portability of its lesser sized cousins.
-Lowest price I found on the Surge.
+Decent price on the Surge.

 Next up is the Squirt PS4, the tiniest multitool in our line up yet still with a bunch of awesome features.
 The Squirt PS4 has spring-action needlenose and regular pliers, as well as spring-action wire cutters.
 The multitool includes a 420HC knife, spring action-scissors, and a combination flat/Phillips screwdriver.
 There is also a bottle opener, a wood/metal file, and a medium flathead screwdriver.